JuliaAudio/LibSndFile.jl/README.md

 * HMM Tool Kit HTK
 * Apple CAF

 Note not all file formats support all samplerates and bit depths.
+Currently LibSndFile.jl supports WAV, Ogg Vorbis, and FLAC files.
+Please file an issue if support for other formats would be useful.

 ## Related Packages